|

 Orwell Haven, Suffolk, They were supported

-by Henry the Earl of Lancaster and Edmund of Kent, and
+by Henry the earl of Lancaster and Edmund of Kent, and

 of the people of England.
 On November

-16th King Edward II was captured near Neath by Henry Earl
+16th King Edward II was captured near Neath by Henry earl

 of Leicester.
 In January 1327 Ed.
 II was deposed in favour